- Search The Registry

-Their orders were as followed, to Baton Rouge, La., March 23, 1864, and duty till June.
-Ordered to Port Hudson, Louisiana.
+Their orders were as follows: to Baton Rouge, La., March 23, 1864, and duty till June.
+They were ordered to Port Hudson, Louisiana.
 District of Baton Rouge, La., Dept. of the Gulf, to June 1864.
 Provisional Brigade, District of Morganza, Dept. of the Gulf, to September 1864.
 2nd Brigade, 1st Division, United States Colored Troops, District of Morganza, Dept. of the Gulf, to September 1864.
 Port Hudson, La., Dept. of the Gulf, to September 1864.
 Brazos Santiago, Texas, to October 1864.
 1st Brigade, 2nd Division, United States Colored Troops, Dept. of the Gulf, to December 1864.
 Brazos Santiago, Texas, to June 1865.

-In the Buffalo Soldiers tradition, the troops of these three regiments agreed that they wished to continue their studies as civilians.
-The soldiers and their officers signed resolutions pledging to work to establish a school "for the special benefit of free blacks".
-Troops of the 62nd U.S.C.T. were especially energetic in working towards this goal, raising $4,000 to support the establishment of the planned educational institution.
+In the Buffalo Soldiers tradition, the troops of these three regiments agreed they wished to continue their studies as civilians.
+The soldiers and their officers signed resolutions pledging to work to establish a school "for the special benefit of free blacks."
+Troops of the 62nd U.S.C.T. were energetic in working towards this goal, raising $4,000 to support the establishment of the planned educational institution.
 This effort eventually led to the opening of the Lincoln Institute (now Lincoln University) in Jefferson City, Missouri, on September 16, 1866.